michuW93/microsoft_azure_fundamentals/README.md

 20. Azure Application Insights detects and diagnoses anomalies in web apps
 21. Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 22. PowerApps lets you quickly build app with little or no code, that's all it can do.
+23. Azure Databricks is an Apache Spark-based analytics service